Does My Auto Insurance Cover Catalytic Converter Theft?

 And be sure to file a police report, with or without an insurance claim.
 With a claim, you'll want police documentation to accompany it as officers start their case.
 Without one, you'll still want an investigation in the hope they can recover your stolen car part.

-- Secure It: There are several contraptions for consumers who want to lock down their catalytic converters, from the CatClamp to the Catlock.
+Secure It: There are several contraptions for consumers who want to lock down their catalytic converters, such as the CatClamp.
 You can also take your car to the mechanic or muffler shop, where they can weld steel locks to seal the car part to the car frame.
 An extra-sensitive car alarm, which sounds off to the slightest movement, can also ward off would-be thieves.

 If you're a CSI geek, here's some background on why catalytic converters are the new rage amongst thieves.